 Your body is giving you all kinds of clues about the status of your health.
 Are you reading them?
 Here is a little guide detailing how to read your body.

 Let’s start at the top with your hair.
 Is your scalp dry?
 Do you have dandruff?
 That is a clue there is too much sugar in your diet.
 The sugar feeds the organisms that live on your scalp, triggering them to produce the excess flakes.
 Dandruff is worsened by a lack of essential fatty acids (EFAs) & B vitamins.
 Also try an apple cider vinegar rinse to correct your scalp’s PH.
-For EFAs, take fermented cod liver oil or krill oil and include salmon, leafy greens, flax oil, and walnuts.
+For EFAs, take an omega 3 and include salmon, leafy greens, flax oil, and walnuts.

 Does your hair lack luster?
 Is it dry and brittle?
 Again, low EFAs + need B vitamins (especially biotin), iron, and protein.
 Even if you’re getting it, you may not be absorbing it if your digestion is faulty!
 Faulty digestion is caused by eating foods to which you’re intolerant, causing inflammation & malabsorption.
 Malabsorption is also caused by gut infections like yeast, parasites, and bacteria (all very, very common).